-We support Tor for peer to peer traffic.
+We support Tor for peer-to-peer traffic.
 All Voltage nodes have Tor enabled from the start and you can't turn this off.
-We don't currently support Tor for API traffic, but this is on our roadmap.
+We don't currently support Tor for API traffic.

-No, you are very likely to encounter problems.
+No, it's possible you'll encounter problems.
 This can be things like architecture differences or running the same node in two places.